kkomissarchik/polyglot/hello/java/README.md

 ## Technologies

-* Java - the programming language
+* Java - the programming language and the runtime environment
 * JUnit - the test framework